Walkinstown: Sport

 The first Gaelic Athletic Association (GAA) club in the area, St Gerard's Walkinstown Hurling and Football Club, was formed in the 1950s.
 It subsequently amalgamated with other clubs to form St James Gaels GAA club.
 The club maintains facilities in Walkinstown, including at Mooney's Field.

 The local association football (soccer) team, Walkinstown United Football Club, plays its home games in Walkinstown Park.

 Walkinstown Sports and Athletic Association (WSAF) meets at Moeran Community Hall on Summerville Drive.
 The hall officially opened in 1964.

 Transport

-Walkinstown is served by several Dublin Bus services, including routes 9, 27, 77A, 56A, 123 and 151.
+Walkinstown is served by several Dublin Bus services, including routes 27, 56A, 77A, 151 and F3.
 The Dublin Bus Nitelink 77N service provides a one-way link from the city to Walkinstown Roundabout.
+The area is also served by the Go-Ahead Ireland route 73.

 The Luas tram Red Line has stops at Bluebell and Kylemore to the north of Walkinstown.

 A former DHL Express mail courier depot in Walkinstown has, since 2018, been a used as a depot for the Go-Ahead Ireland bus service.